Neuroblastoma Treatment (PDQ®): Treatment - Health Professional Information [NCI] - Stage Information for Neuroblastoma

 - CT and magnetic resonance imaging (MRI) scan:

 - Three-dimensional (3-D) imaging of the primary tumor and potential lymph node drainage sites is done using CT scans and/or MRI scans of the chest, abdomen, and pelvis.
-Ultrasound is considered suboptimal for accurate 3-D measurements.
+Ultrasound is generally considered suboptimal for accurate 3-D measurements.

 - Paraspinal tumors may extend through neural foramina to compress the spinal cord.
 Therefore, MRI of the spine adjacent to any paraspinal tumor is part of the staging evaluation.